hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 ## PROQUEST

 603 found, of which 17 had no abstract.
 Of those 17, 4 were in a HE setting.
+Once I reimported with attachments, this went down to 597 because it removed dup: Wright, Sampson, Mayo, Gray, Balduck, Heart Diseases, = 6;

+Reimported to 2020, added 1 reference (probably just renamed, and 59 new attachments.

 _follow up if these papers which are reported on in there are elsewhere in the set: